csimmon4-fau/prompt-eng/prompt-eng/assigment-report/MY-REPORT-SIMMONS.md

 1. **Requirements Engineering**: Traditional requirement elicitation might be enhanced by LLM-assisted processes
 2. **Security Compliance**: Automated generation of compliance-ready security requirements could accelerate certification processes
 3. **Software Testing**: Similar prompting techniques might be applicable for generating comprehensive test cases for security features

+### Acknowledgments

+This research was conducted with assistance from generative AI tools, specifically Claude Sonnet 3.7, which was used for editing, formatting, and refining the manuscript.
+All experimental design, data collection, analysis, and conclusions were human-directed.
+The use of AI tools aligns with the research focus on prompt engineering techniques and provides a practical demonstration of the capabilities discussed in this paper.